How These Millennial Founders Raised Over $2 Million to Help Chinatown Businesses Stay Open in NYC

 The most rewarding part of the grant-giving process is hearing from small business owners who feel supported by their communities, Tam says.
 "In Asian culture, it's really hard to express your feelings," she says.
 "When they extend that type of gratitude, because many of them are so much older, you feel such a tight connection."

-"There is no way that we've been able to do Welcome to Chinatown, just the two of us," Tam says.
+"There is no way that we would've been able to do Welcome to Chinatown, just the two of us," Tam says.
 "It really is something that has been a community effort."

 The resilience of Chinatowns